CharlotteC21/Python-API-Challenge/README.md

 Wind speed less than 10 mph.
 Zero cloudiness.

+Using Google Places API to find the first hotel for each city located within 5000 meters of your coordinates.

+Plot the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.
 ```
 filtered_cities = cities_new_df.loc[(cities_new_df["Max Temp"] <= 80) &
                                     (cities_new_df["Max Temp"] >= 70) &